 2. Building the Model

-Once the relevant projects have been selected and properly scoped, the next step is the Design or Build phase, which can take from a few days to multiple months, depending on the nature of the project.
-The Design phase is essentially an iterative process comprising all the steps relevant to building the AI or machine learning model: data acquisition, exploration, preparation, cleaning, feature engineering, testing and running a set of models to try to predict behaviours or discover insights in the data.
+Once the relevant projects have been selected and properly scoped, the next step of the machine learning lifecycle is the Design or Build phase, which can take from a few days to multiple months, depending on the nature of the project.
+The Design phase is essentially an iterative process comprising all the steps relevant to building the AI or machine learning model: data acquisition, exploration, preparation, cleaning, feature engineering, testing and running a set of models to try to predict behaviors or discover insights in the data.

 Enabling all the different people involved in the AI project to have the appropriate access to data, tools, and processes in order to collaborate across different stages of the model building is critical to its success.
 Another key success factor to consider is model validation: how will you determine, measure, and evaluate the performance of each iteration with regards to the defined ROI objective?